usydnlp/CONDA/README.md

       --- open the prepare_dataset.ipynb file in the Colab

-      --- run the code from top to auto labeling part
+      --- run the code from the top to the auto labeling part

       --- get the csv file named 45k_after_slot_annotation.csv

 2. How to get the inputs for models?

-      --- use constuct inputs for xxx part in the prepare_dataset.ipynb
+      --- use construct inputs for xxx part in the prepare_dataset.ipynb

       --- download seq.in, seq.out, label files and put them into train/valid/test folder

-3. How to run baseline models?
+3. How to run the baseline models?

-      --- upload the folders in the baseline_models folder to the google drive
+      --- upload the folders in the baseline_models folder to the Google drive

       --- open the ipynb files in the Colab